well-iam/vlm-pddl-manipulation/README.md

 > **University:** Università degli Studi di Napoli Federico II | **Lab:** PrismaLab <br/>
 > **Supervisor:** Prof. Alberto Finzi | **Author:** William Notaro

+## 📝 Abstract

+Vision-Language Models (VLMs) have demonstrated impressive capabilities in high-level reasoning for robotic tasks.
+However, their deployment in real-world manipulation is often hindered by hallucinations, lack of physical grounding, and the generation of unsafe or geometrically infeasible plans.
+This thesis presents a hybrid neuro-symbolic framework for zero-shot robotic manipulation that bridges the gap between semantic reasoning and low-level control.

+We introduce a VLM-based agent capable of interpreting unstructured, long-horizon commands (e.g., "clean the table") via a Chain-of-Thought.
+Crucially, to ensure reliability, we integrate a PDDL (Planning Domain Definition Language) verification layer.
+This acts as a logic filter, validating the VLM-generated actions against a symbolic world state before execution.
+The system is implemented on a Franka Emika Research 3 (FR3) robot, demonstrating the feasibility of using symbolic planning to ground generative models in physical constraints, providing a safeguard against hallucinations in open-world pick-and-place tasks.

+---

 ## 🎥 Demo

 **Task:** *"The kids have forgotten the toys on the table, clean them"* <br/>